 The Thoughtful Teacher Podcast

 The Thoughtful Teacher podcast shares the stories of educators who have implemented innovative or creative solutions within their space.
 These stories and commentaries empower educators by sharing a world of ideas that can enhance pedagogical choices and decrease the isolation many teachers experience.
-We introduce listeners to school-based educators, thinkers, policymakers and researchers who have useful and powerful ideas and innovations that makes your work more meaningful for your students.
-We also occasionally offer commentary on practice and policy to help navigate the growing complexity of our profession.
+We introduce listeners to school-based educators, thinkers, and researchers who have powerful ideas and innovations that makes teaching and learning more meaningful for your students.
+We also occasionally offer commentary on practice and policy to help navigate the complexity of our profession.

 Episodes